 Most data does not need to be on flash storage.
 It is either seldom accessed, or improving the speed of its access won’t impact application performance or user productivity.
 But there is a core set of data in the data center that does need to be on flash.
 This data is being accessed frequently and by applications that will benefit from even the slightest improvement in I/O performance.
 There are three steps that data centers need to take to implement a cost-effective all-flash data center.

-Register for the upcoming webinar “How The Cloud Can Enable the All-Flash Data Center”.
+Register for the on demand webinar “How The Cloud Can Enable the All-Flash Data Center”.

 Step 1: Identification